Sections Of This Article:

 A copy of art is not art, although a limited edition of art prints can be.

-While fine art is usually a one-off, limited edition fine art prints are a fully accepted part of the art world, although they are limited for the practical reason that the printing surface decays as it is used, which doesn’t apply to watches which can be made in limited editions for good reason, or for less good reasons (I have a look at the reasons behind the love/hate relationship with limited edition watches, here).
+While fine art is usually a one-off, limited edition fine art prints are a fully accepted part of the art world, although they are usually limited for the practical reason that the printing surface degrades as it is used, which doesn’t apply to watches which can be made in limited editions for good reasons, or for less good reasons (I have a look at the reasons behind the love/hate relationship with limited edition watches, here).

 A few collaborations between artists and watchmakers produce one-off watches, such as the Bremont Ronnie Wood 1947 Rock On’ Hands Down where each dial is individually hand painted by the artist.

-UnconstrainedTime looks forward to collaborating with established creators, to produce one-off artworks which also tell the time, such as by using art jewelry techniques to create unique individual pieces that work in conjunction with the unique UnconstrainedTime time-display.
-Our collaborations will involve the artist working, by hand, on most of the watch (rather than just one component of it), and even our very minimal time-display can be used in significantly different ways as can be seen from my Tropical Crystal watch where the time is displayed via 12 crystals:
+UnconstrainedTime looks forward to collaborating with established creators, to produce one-off artworks which also tell the time, such as by using art jewellery techniques to create unique individual pieces that work in conjunction with the unique UnconstrainedTime time-display.
+Some of our collaborations will involve the artist working, by hand, on most of the watch (rather than just one component of it), and even our very minimal time-display can be used in significantly different ways as can be seen from my Tropical Crystal watch where the time is displayed via 12 crystals:

 There is a big danger from success as an artist.
 I had a friend in university who created a very original piece of music which was much admired.
 He then spent a lot of time trying to create something similar to that, and didn’t again achieve the valuable fresh creativity he originally had.